Smashing the forecast: weather at the Australian Open

 An eye on the skies: knowing the weather ahead

 Luckily, officials have a few tricks up their sleeves.
-They have the only Grand Slam venue with closable roofs on three major stadiums, they've installed extra shade on the outdoor courts—and they have an in-house Bureau weather forecaster, veteran meteorologist Bob Leighton, who provides a constant flow of the latest information.
+They have the only Grand Slam venue with closable roofs on three major stadiums, they've installed extra shade on the outdoor courts—and they have in-house Bureau support, including weather forecaster, veteran meteorologist Bob Leighton, who provides a constant flow of the latest information.

 'When the first Open was held in Australia (the 1905 Australasian Championships), accurate forecasting of the weather would have been inconceivable', says Leighton.
 'The Bureau wasn’t even formed as a national agency until 1908, and it wasn’t until the 60s and 70s that we started to reap the benefits of our evolving science and supercomputing.
 With the improvements since then, a seven-day Melbourne forecast now has roughly the same accuracy as a two-day forecast did 30 years ago.
 We’ve also been able to watch the weather much more intensively with minute-by-minute observations, greatly expanding the weather 'intelligence' available.

 'The thing to remember is that changeable weather doesn't have to mean unpredictable weather.
 Usually, we have a very good idea of what’s going to happen, even if we’re going to go from snow to a scorcher within a few days, and then we just need to adjust for the detail of how it will play out at a particular location.'

 Image: Bob Leighton, Australian Open meteorologist, outside Rod Laver Arena.